usnistgov/vulntology/specification/entities/impact-method.md

 # Impact Method Entity

 A description of the method used to exploit a vulnerability providing some additional information on the impact of exploitation.
+These are intended to be high level concepts that lead to more granular impacts as referenced in the logical and physical impact entities.

 ## Attributes